Open the window, so the spirits of the dying

 When the puff of wind touches your cheek,

 know it was sent to you with love

 from the spirit world,

 to gently dry your tears.

-I wasnt sure where this poem was heading when I started off.
+This is an old one from 2015 I stumbled upon just now.
+I wasn't sure where this poem was heading when I started off.
 I was remembering my mother's death, and how it felt like her spirit was flying towards the window, out and away into the night.

-A short while ago, my friend, whose husband died a year ago, told me she had waited almost a year for a visitation from her husband, who had made visits to everyone else in the family.
+Some time ago, my friend, whose husband had died a year before, told me she had waited almost a year for a visitation from her husband, who had made dream visits to everyone else in the family.
 One night she finally dreamed of him.
 They were talking and laughing together, in the dream, and then she started to cry and said, "But you're not here!"
 And she said he told her, "But I AM here," as he wiped the tears under her eyes.
 And she woke, still feeling the touch of his fingers on her cheek.